Losant/losant-docs/docs/dashboards/overview.md

 ## Dashboard Access Control

-Dashboards have a three levels of access - private, password protected, and public.
-Private means that only you (or members of your organization, if it is an organization-owned dashboard) can see the dashboard.
-Public dashboards can be seen by anyone who has the dashboard url, regardless of whether that person is logged in to a Losant account.
+Dashboards have a three levels of access:

+-   **Private** dashboards are only accessible to you, or members of your organization if it is an organization-owned dashboard.
+-   **Public** dashboards can be seen by anyone who has the dashboard URL, regardless of whether that person is logged in to a Losant account.
 This is great for sharing public data, but remember that any data exposed in a public dashboard is *public* and is accessible by anyone.
 Do not make your dashboard public if it contains any private or sensitive data.
-The third level of access is in between public and private - you can add a password to your dashboard, and allow anyone with the url and the password to view the dashboard.
+-   **Password-protected** dashboards allow anyone with the URL and a global password set by you to view the dashboard.
 This adds some protection to your dashboard, while still making it easy to share with people who do not have Losant accounts.

 You can manage the access control for a dashboard on the settings page for the dashboard:

 ![Dashboard Access Control](/images/dashboards/dashboard-access-control.png "Dashboard Access Control")

-## Embedding Dashboard Blocks into Other Sites
+## Embedding Blocks in Other Sites

 If your dashboard has been set to `public`, you may embed any of your dashboard blocks into a third-party site.
 To get an embed code, hover over your dashboard block and click the `<>` icon in the block header.